mitodl/platform-engineering-site/docs/how_to/pulumi_aws_classic_5_to_6_upgrade.md

+# Pulumi AWS Classic 4 To 5 Upgrade

 So, this is roughly what I believe is happening.
 So you guys can know too.

 1. I updated / tested a bunch of stacks, mostly CI or sometimes QA, yesterday with the `pulumi-aws 6.5.0` upgrade.
 That is a two part thing.
 Python package but also provider.